-British surgeon Kar Hao Teoh killed in South Africa
+Tributes to British surgeon Kar Hao Teoh killed in South Africa

 "Two passengers in shock and an infant were already transported to a local hospital for medical treatment."

-Five people have so far died in violent protests relating to a taxi strike in Cape Town, South Africa, officials said.

-A crowdfunding page set up to help Mr Teoh's family has so far raised more than £25,000.
+A crowdfunding page set up to help Mr Teoh's family has so far raised more than £25,000 and features several tributes to Mr Teoh.

 Friends who set up the page said they wanted to help his family and create memories for Mr Teoh's young son.